 My research deals with the same themes.
 In my book Reintroducing Macroeconomics: A Critical Approach (M.E.
 Sharpe, 2007), for example, I critique standard neoclassical economic textbooks from a "heterodox economics" perspective.
 The critique challenges neoclassical texts from a common ground shared by Post Keynesian economics, institutionalist economics, feminist economics, ecological economics, radical economics, and Marxist economics.
 I am especially interested in methodological debates within environmental economics.
 My book, Too Cheap to Meter: An Economical and Philosophical Analysis of the Nuclear Dream (State University Press of NY 1997), addressed some related issues with respect to the economics of nuclear energy.

 I am currently researching the Chinese economy and contemporary Chinese political-economic theory.
 I am especially interested in studying the nature of debate among Chinese economists over how to think about economic issues and design economic policy.
-I was in Beijing, Shanghai, and Hangzhou last summer (2011) researching the changing nature of economics education in Chinese universities."
+I was a visiting professor at the China Studies Institute in Beijing in 2014, updating research I began in 2011 in Beijing, Shanghai, and Hangzhou, on the changing nature of economics education in Chinese universities"

 Years at Knox: 1984 to present